trixi-framework/Trixi.jl/docs/src/time_integration.md

   - Semidiscretization (`semi`): The semidiscretization setup that includes the mesh, equations, initial condition, and solver.
 In this example, this variable is already defined in step 3.
   In the background, we compute from `semi` the Jacobian $J$ evaluated at the initial condition using [`jacobian_ad_forward`](https://trixi-framework.github.io/Trixi.jl/stable/reference-trixi/#Trixi.jacobian_ad_forward-Tuple{Trixi.AbstractSemidiscretization}).
   This is then followed by the computation of the spectrum $\boldsymbol \sigma(J)$ using `LinearAlgebra.eigvals`.
-  Equipped with the spectrum, the optimal stability polynomial is computed and from this the corresponding Runge-Kutta method.
-  Other constructors (if the coefficients $\boldsymbol \alpha$ of the stability polynomial are already available or if a reduced spectrum $\widetilde{\boldsymbol \sigma}$ should be used ) are discussed below.
+  Equipped with the spectrum, the optimal stability polynomial is computed, from which the corresponding Runge-Kutta method is derived.
+Other constructors (if the coefficients $\boldsymbol{\alpha}$ of the stability polynomial are already available, or if a reduced spectrum $\widetilde{\boldsymbol{\sigma}}$ should be used) are discussed below.

 ```julia
 # Construct second order paired explicit Runge-Kutta method with 6 stages for given simulation setup.